canro91/canro91.github.io/_posts/2022-08-08-FullTextSearchWithNCache.md

 {% include image.html name="2-DirectorsWithca.png" alt="Movies with director name contains 'ca'" caption="Movies with director name contains 'ca'" %}

-Of course, there are more keywords in [Lucene Query Syntaxt](https://www.lucenetutorial.com/lucene-query-syntax.html).
+Of course, there are more keywords in [Lucene Query Syntaxt](https://www.lucenetutorial.com/lucene-query-syntax.html) than the ones we used here.

 Voilà!
 That's how to use Distributed Lucene with NCache.
 If we already have an implementation with Lucene.NET, we would need few code changes to migrate it to Lucene with NCache.
 Also, notice that [NCache doesn't implement all Lucene methods](https://www.alachisoft.com/resources/docs/ncache/prog-guide/lucene-ncache.html#not-supported-lucene-api).